 - Extra Clothes: Mountain weather is notoriously fickle and temperatures can vary significantly between day and night.
 Pack accordingly.

 - Illumination: A flashlight, headlamp, or lantern with fully charged batteries.
+(Don’t forget to check or replace the batteries from time to time.)
 Smartphone flashlight apps are generally not bright enough or focused enough to be effective in the inky darkness of a wilderness night — and, they wear down the battery that you may need for communication or navigation.

 - Navigation Aids: A GPS device or an old-fashioned map and compass.
 It can be useful to take a screenshot of the trail map on your smartphone.
 However, do remember that any tools are on your smartphone are only as good as its battery charge.

 - Sun Protection: Remember that alpine, coastal, and desert trails often have lengthy exposed stretches with no shade and that sunlight is much more intense at higher elevation.